filotimo-project/.github/profile/README.md

 Where can I download an ISO?
 [Here.](https://download.filotimoproject.org/filotimo-latest.iso)

 How can I contribute?
-Contact @tduck973564, or simply submit a pull request :)
+Contact @fesdonomist, or simply submit a pull request :)

 ## What's improved from normal Fedora Atomic